jpvelez/transit-future/_posts/2008-12-26-howfundingworks.md

 ## How funding works

+Cook County can choose between sales, motor fuel and property taxes, as well as parking or development fees.

-The Cook County Board of Commissioners can create that funding stream.
-Over the next several months, commissioners will work with Cook County residents to decide what kind of stream they will use.
+Over the next several months, the County will work with local residents to decide what kind of tax they might use.

-Their options range from sales tax to parking fees to motor fuel taxes to property taxes.
-Transit Future is a campaign that aims to support the Commissioners in making the right choice and funding the new transit network.

-**Join the campaign.** Together we can build our transit future.
+Transit Future recommends that the county choose a tax that hurts our wallets the least while giving the most power to build new transit lines.

+**Join the campaign.
+Call your County Commissioner.
+Tell them you believe in Transit Future **